 There are 4 edge pieces which do not move but can be flipped, and 4 corner pieces that do move but cannot be flipped (their orientation is determined by their location).
 This would give a total of 24·4! = 384 positions.
 This is not reached however due to a parity constraint.
 The parity of the corner permutation is the same as the parity of the number of flipped edges.
 There are therefore 24·4!/2 = 192 positions.

 I performed a computer search for this puzzle.
 The following table shows how many positions there are for each number of moves from the solved position.
+It shows that it can be solved in at most 8 moves (4.4271 on average).

 The letters B, F, L and R will denote a move twisting the Back, Front, Left, and Right side of the puzzle.